 What kind of devices, tools, or tricks have you used in the effort to get your kid on wheels?

 Disclosure: None of the products were given to us for promotional consideration; however we did receive the trike and skuut as Christmas gifts.
 We also purchased the trailabike and two-wheeler used.
+This post was originally run in October, 2009 when Holden was four.
 Always buy new helmets.